Sefer Hasidim

-The Sefer Hasidim or Sefer Chassidim (ספר חסידים, Book of the Pious) is a text attributed to Judah ben Samuel of Regensburg (died 1217), a foundation work of the teachings of the Chassidei Ashkenaz ("Pious Ones of Germany").
-It offers an account of the day-to-day religious life of Jews in medieval Germany, and their customs, beliefs, and traditions.
-It presents the combined teachings of the three leaders of German Hasidism during the 12th and 13th centuries: Samuel the Chassid, Judah the Chassid of Regensburg (his son), and Elazar Rokeach.
+The Sefer Hasidim or Sefer Chassidim (ספר חסידים, Book of the Pious) is a text attributed to Judah ben Samuel of Regensburg (died 1217), a foundation work of the teachings of the Ashkenazi Hasidim.
+It offers an account of the day-to-day religious life of Rabbinic Jews in medieval Germany and their customs, beliefs, and traditions.
+It presents the combined teachings of the three leaders of German Hasidism during the 12th and 13th centuries: Samuel of Speyer, Judah ben Samuel of Regensburg (his son), and Eleazar of Worms.

 Contents

 The book contains ethical, ascetic, and mystical teachings, intermingled with elements of German popular belief.
-It deals (§§ 1–13) with piety (heading, Shemuel; so-called Sefer HaYir'ah); (§§ 14–26), reward and punishment, penitence, the hereafter, etc. (heading, Sefer HaḤasidim; so-called Sefer Teshuvah); (§§ 27–489), authorship of the book, pride, the hereafter and retribution, penitence and sinful desires, fasting and fast-days, suspicion, public mortification, martyrdom, etc. (heading, Zeh Sefer ha-Ḥasidim); (§§ 490–638), the Sabbath; (§§ 639–746), tefillin, ẓiẓit, mezuzot, books; (§§ 747–856), the study of the Law; (§§ 857–929), charity; (§§ 930–970), reverence for parents; (§§ 971–1386), piety, worship of God, prayer, visiting the sick, etc.; (§§ 1387–1426), excommunication and oaths; the final paragraphs repeat and amplify upon matter previously discussed.
+It discusses ethics and how they relate to everyday Jewish life, dealing with a variety of topics including piety (heading, Shemuel; so-called Sefer HaYir'ah); (§§ 14–26), reward and punishment, penitence, the hereafter, etc. (heading, Sefer HaḤasidim; so-called Sefer Teshuvah); (§§ 27–489), authorship of the book, pride, the hereafter and retribution, penitence and sinful desires, fasting and fast-days, suspicion, public mortification, martyrdom, etc. (heading, Zeh Sefer ha-Ḥasidim); (§§ 490–638), the Sabbath; (§§ 639–746), tefillin, ẓiẓit, mezuzot, books; (§§ 747–856), the study of the Law; (§§ 857–929), charity; (§§ 930–970), reverence for parents; (§§ 971–1386), piety, worship of God, prayer, visiting the sick, etc.; (§§ 1387–1426), excommunication and oaths; the final paragraphs repeat and amplify upon matter previously discussed.

+This text takes into consideration the specific circumstances of these ethical situations including the individual character qualities of the subject, historical and economic context, and the subjects relationship to other people, making it an extremely important text when it comes to everyday Jewish life in medieval Germany.

+It serves as a guide for how to handle life's common tasks and challenges.
+There is no other ethical Hebrew text that covers as many topics while retaining close attention to realistic detail as Sefer Hasidim.
+Sefer Hasidim even served as a final authority on the way of Jewish life for the for authors of Halakah after the 15th century.

 It consists, according to the edition of Basel, of 1,172 paragraphs; according to the last edition, of 1,903.
 Chosen parts have been translated into German by Zunz.
 The Book of the Pious is an exceedingly rich source for the Kulturgeschichte of the Jews in the Middle Ages.